kasper-piskorski/docs/pages/documentation/7-examples/OWL-migration.md

 comment_issue_id: 41
 ---

 If you have not yet set up the MindmapsDB environment, please see the [Setup guide](../get-started/setup-guide.html).
-For a comprehensive guide to migration, please see the [Migration Tutorial](../the-basics/migration-tutorial.html).
+For a comprehensive guide to migration, please see the [Migration Tutorial](../migration/migration.html).

 ## Introduction
 This example addresses the topic of OWL interoperability through a migration of a family tree OWL ontology.
-The sole prerequisity of the example is having the Mindmaps Engine running.
-If you need help starting Engine, please see the [Setup guide](../get-started/setup-guide.html).
+The sole prerequisite of this example is having the MindmapsDB environment installed and the Engine running.
+If you need help starting MindmapsDB Engine, please see the [setup guide](../get-started/setup-guide.html).

 ### Running the example
 You can run this example by running the [`Main`](https://github.com/mindmapsdb/sample-projects/blob/master/example-owl-migration/src/main/java/Main.java) class.
 Check out the `OWLResourceMigrator` class for the bulk of the migration code.